-To get started, decide whether you should have your domain name registered with the same company that you have your site hosted with.
-This is certainly possible, and even quite popular, but it isn’t a requirement.
+Learn more about whether you should have your domain name registered with the same company your site is hosted with.

-- What are the pros and cons of using one company for hosting and domain registration?
+- The pros and cons of using one company for hosting and domain registration

-- What do you do if you want to keep domain registration and hosting separate?
+- What to do if you want to keep domain registration and hosting separate

 How Domain Registration Works

 Domain name registration is buying a specific domain for your website.
 When making the purchase, you specify the website, which is your site name ― Digital, in this case ― and the top-level domain ― .com, in this site’s case.

 Once you choose a domain name and confirm it’s available, you can register it to yourself or your company’s name.
 There are thousands of domain name registration companies.
 No matter which you choose, they collect your information and the payment to verify that you’re the domain owner.